newman05/whac-a-mole/README.md

 # whac-a-mole

-Whac-a-Mole game using Html, CSS and JavaScript
+Whac-a-Mole game using HTML, CSS and JavaScript.